getpawprint/slate/source/includes/_intake.md

-marketing.media_opt_in | bool | Does the client release rights to clinic to use photos for social marketing.sms_opt_in | bool | Does the client opt into text marketing.referral | string | How you heard about the clinic - string (include a couple default options like yelp, google, friend) insurance | boolean | Whether or not the pet is insured place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
+marketing.media_opt_in | bool | Does the client release rights to clinic to use photos for social marketing.sms_opt_in | bool | Does the client opt into text marketing.referral | string | How you heard about the clinic - string (include a couple default options like yelp, google, friend) insurance | object? | Pet's insurance information insurance.has_insurance | boolean | Whether or not the pet is insured place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
 If `place_ids` and `vets` are not specified, `empty_reason` must be given. vets | object[]? | Vets who we will contact for the pet's medical history.
 These will become new `place` table entries.
 If `place_ids` and `vets` are not specified, `empty_reason` must be given. vets.name | string | Vet name.